 The Visitor Centre can host one class at a time plus teaching staff and assistants, for pre-booked visits.

 It should be noted that toilet facilities are not available within the Visitor Centre, but there are public toilets located along the seafront.

 The aim of the centre is to increase awareness and understanding of the wind farm itself, offshore wind energy and global climate change.

-The centre will house exhibitions, interactive displays, games and videos, as well as a 360o virtual reality (VR) experience that will take you out to the wind farm itself!
+The centre houses exhibitions, interactive displays, games and videos, as well as a 360o virtual reality (VR) experience that will take you out to the wind farm itself!

 Contact us at email@example.com to discuss the use of the Visitor Centre and to book your visit.